y-chan/electrum/README.rst

 Getting started
 ===============

-Electrum is a pure python application.
+Electrum for Qtum is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5